PyroWilDx/AniLody/README.md

 ### Configuration

 The configuration file is located at [`config/Config.txt`](config/Config.txt).
-Below is a list of available configurations and their usage.
+Below is a list of the available configurations and their usage.

 - `userSite` &ndash; Website from which your anime list will be fetched.